-Few years ago it was normal to walk into a supermarket and see cashiers punching in price tag after price tag to account for your purchases.
-A piece of paper detailing all the items you bought each with its price, quantity, and total cost paid as well as other pertinent store information is then given to you.
+Few years ago, it was normal to walk into a supermarket and see cashiers punching in price tag after price tag to account for your purchases.
+A piece of paper detailing all the items you bought each with its price, quantity, and total cost paid along with other pertinent store information is given to you afterwards.
 This paper represents the invoice for all the items you paid for.

 Billentis’ 2017 business case report also confirmed the above survey as their study shows that the use of electronic and automated invoice processes results to a 60-80% savings compared to traditional paper-based invoice processing.
 Because invoices are necessary for a company to function well, invoice management software became the answer to any company seeking for e-invoicing benefits.